danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ![slack app retro open](../images/slack-app-retro-open.png "slack app retro open")

-See [Part 2](TBD) of this series to learn how to configure this in the Slack application and handle it in the Rails app.
+See [Part 2 of this series](../rails-slack-app-part2-slash-text-response) to learn how to setup your very first Slack Slash Command and handle it in Rails.

-## TODO
-* Part 5 needs a better title, something about responding with a rich text UI...
-* Maybe mention issue that all teams endpoints are public: https://github.com/slack-ruby/slack-ruby-bot-server/issues/171
-* edit